Getting off the ground

 object-oriented language, you’re familiar with the idea of

-all object types are subtypes of the type Object
+all object types are subtypes of the type Object, the base class

 of all objects.